DataDog/documentation/content/en/logs/log_configuration/online_archives.md

   text: "Exclusion Filters"
 ---
 <div class="alert alert-warning">
-  Online Archives is in private beta.
+  Online Archives is in limited availibility.
 To request access, contact <a href="/help/">Datadog Support</a>.</div>

-Online Archives is an observability warehousing solution that provides 15 months of storage, live query, and analytics capabilities for your logs in Datadog.
+Online Archives is an log warehousing solution that provides 15 months of storage, live query, and analytics capabilities for your logs in Datadog.

-Security, Compliance, and Engineering teams often require access to data over an extended time.
-For example, it can be weeks, if not months, for a security breach to be detected, and legal compliance reviews and audit processes may require log information stretching back more than a year.
-Engineering teams conducting post-mortem analysis or troubleshooting support issues regarding a breach may need to look back at log data from many months before the incident itself.
+Security, Compliance, and Engineering teams ofen need to query logs over large time windows.
+Security breaches are often detected after weeks if not months of the incident and legal compliance reviews and audit processes may require logs stretching back more than a year.
+Engineering teams conducting high cardinality YoY long term analysis on millions of users are better served with logs over straight metrics.

 Online Archives allows you to retain and search all of your log data for 15 months.
 Security, Compliance, and Engineering teams can address use cases requiring historical investigation and analysis, like security audits, or analyze extra high-cardinality trends over long periods and correlate system forensics from metrics with application and user behavior from log data.